microsoft/appcenter-sdk-android/README.md

         Sonoma.setLogLevel(Log.VERBOSE);
     ```

 * **Get Install Identifier**: The Sonoma SDK creates a UUID for each device once the app is installed.
 This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
-The following API is useful for debugging purposes:
+The following API is useful for debugging purposes.

     ```Java
         UUID installId = Sonoma.getInstallId();
     ```

 * **Enable/Disable Sonoma SDK:** If you want the Sonoma SDK to be disabled completely, use the `setEnabled()` API.
-When disabled, the SDK will collect no more information for any of the modules that were added:
+When disabled, the SDK will not forward any information to Sonoma.

     ```Java
         Sonoma.setEnabled(false);